In 2017, Trevor Guilday and I were travelling in Phuket, Thailand, and we wanted to find the best tailors in the city.

 During a recent trip to Patong Phuket, Thailand, Trevor Guilday and I wanted to find the best tailors the city had to offer.
-We had several needs to get a suit(s) and a tuxedo each for some events we had upcoming in Hong Kong and Macau.
+There were several requirements of the suits and tuxedo that we needed for upcoming events in Hong Kong and Macau.
 So the pressure was on!

 - RK Fashions – modern shop, with wonderful tuxedo cloths

 - Star Tailor House – a large selection of fabrics for some fun dinner jacket options